Division and Interest Group Domains

 Management Education and Development

 The Management Education and Development Division supports theory development and research in management education (academic) and leadership/management development (non-credit instruction).
-We also support the practice of management education and development by fostering the skill development of our membership through providing workshops in improving effective teaching, learning, and participation and engagement strategies.
-Major areas of focus include: theoretical advances or empirical evidence about effective and innovative instructional methods or technology; applications of learning theories; and evaluation of studies of the effectiveness of management education and development techniques.
-Research and benchmark practices in coaching, outcome assessment, learning styles, on-line learning across cultures and environments are of interest as the division serves its membership, the Academy as a whole and the society at large.
-(Revised 10/11)
+MED is the education theory, practice and policy research division of the Academy of Management.
+We enable effective practices of management education and development by encouraging research on programs and institutions which addresses issues at all levels of management education delivery, from individual learner through education and learning policy.
+We foster the skill development of our membership through workshops on improving effective teaching, learning, participation and engagement strategies.
+Major areas of focus include: theoretical advances or empirical evidence about effective and innovative instructional methods, technology, management education and development techniques, institutional structures or education policies; and applications of learning theories.
+Research and benchmark practices in coaching, outcome assessment, learning styles, on-line learning across cultures and environments are also a focus of the division.
+(Revised 3/17)

 Specific Domain: Pragmatic investigations into the historical evolution of managerial thought and action.
 Major Topics: The chronological tracing of the development of contemporary managerial concepts, techniques, behaviors, and practices with the intent of demonstrating (in) effectiveness within a given context, setting, or organization; reviews of how the discipline might learn from and avoid making the mistakes of the past; examples of how current research efforts are aimed at "rediscovering" existing knowledge and suggestions for the redirection of contemporary investigations; reevaluations of historical manuscripts based on present knowledge; explorations into the history, traditions and evolution of businesses and industries; comparative works which demonstrate how diverse individuals and groups influenced managerial thought and practice; application of history to unify extant concepts and bodies of literature that are highly fragmented; and investigation into how management history might be better taught and management history research better conducted, applied and utilized to enhance understanding of the field.
 (Revised 5/01)